Jhon Jairo Velásquez: Personal life

 Velásquez was once in a relationship with Wendy Chavarriaga Gil, a former lover of his boss Pablo Escobar.
 They were lying in bed one day when the phone rang and on the other end was Pablo Escobar.
 Velásquez was then given a choice: "love or death, money or lead (plata o plomo)".
 Velásquez chose plata.
 He arranged for her to meet him in a cafe.
 Velásquez would never show, instead he rang the cafe and asked to speak to Wendy.
 While she was on the phone, two sicarios shot her in each temple.
 Shortly after the hit, Velásquez drove by to see Wendy laying in a pool of blood.

 Controversy continued to swirl around Velásquez following his release from prison.
 On December 12, 2016, a video appeared in which Velásquez brandishes and fires a handgun in the streets of Medellín.
 In the video, Velásquez proudly states, "Hello, warriors, I'm here in the streets of my beloved Medellín, testing out my beautiful 9mm Pietro Beretta.
 We're firing it, it's a doll, a beauty!"

 In December 2016, two men on motorbikes pulled up alongside him as he was driving in his car and robbed him of his glasses, two old bracelets and an old mobile phone, he said.
 He also said it was the second time he had been targeted in such a way but he had not reported the incidents.

 Aside from being a controversial figure, Velásquez was a YouTube personality who uploaded videos.
 In these videos, he critiqued various topics in Colombia such as a corrupt government and socioeconomic hardships.
 He was working on a TV series based on his own life and his involvement in the Medellín Cartel.

-Then in 2017 Netflix released a drama series called Surviving Escobar, which is based on the book written by Velásquez.
+Velásquez was a key interviewee in the 2010 ESPN documentary The Two Escobars.
+In 2017 Netflix released a drama series called Surviving Escobar, which is based on the book written by Velásquez.
 He was featured in the 2018 documentary series premiere of Dark Tourist.
 Velásquez performs in a 2019 film, X Sicario – Pablo Escobar's Hitman; he played Simon, the most feared hitman who worked for Pablo Escobar.
 The film tells a story in which Simon resists against the new regulator of the Mafia in Medellín.

 Death

 After having been admitted to the hospital for a month, on December 23, 2019, Velásquez was transferred for health reasons from the maximum-security prison of Valledupar to La Picota prison in Bogotá.
 On January 8, 2020, it was announced that Velásquez had terminal esophageal cancer and that he had at most a few months left to live.
-He died on February 6, 2020, in Bogotá, aged 57.
+He died on February 6, 2020, in As Yojhan Pinzon was the last one to be there for his last words.
+Bogotá, aged 57.